Chart Color Schemes

 Sydenham features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.4% of all households, including 39.3% couples with children, 21.1% couples without children, and 15.6% single parent families.
-Non-family households account for the remaining 22.6%, with lone person households at 19.9% and group households comprising 2.7%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.
+Family households account for 77.4% of all households, including 39.3% couples with children, 21.1% couples without children, and 15.6% single parent families.
+Non-family households constitute the remaining 22.6%, with lone person households at 19.9% and group households comprising 2.7% of the total.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households